 While Device Tree is a way of describing hardware configuration to the kernel, Device Tree overlays are a way for modifying the DT in order to provide the kernel and kernel drivers with details about external devices or to activate interfaces disabled by default.

-From mainline Linux kernel perspective all unused in-circuit type interfaces should be disabled by default and all pins muxed with those interfaces should be available as standard GPIOs.
+Note: from the Linux kernel maintainer perspective all unused in-circuit type interfaces that use GPIO pins should be disabled by default and all pins on pin headers or soldering pads will be configured as standard GPIOs.

 Armbian specific notes¶

 - DT overlays are a Work-in-Progress (WIP) feature, present only in fresh images starting with 5.30, nightly and user made images